Human Response To Vibration

 Above figure shows overall comfort characteristics of two different seats, one being good at static and the other being good for driving case.
 In first case, static comfort is high and dynamic comfort is less.
 However in second case, initial static comfort is less but its dynamic comfort is high.
 It is up to the manufacturers to optimize the comfort for both cases.
 Seat comfort is a brand image for any automotive manufacturer and thus choosing a correct seat product wisely is a very essential task

-Advanced Structures India offers expertise, know-how and the ‘state of the art’ capabilities to provide the solution for the Whole body vibration problems and is your engineering companion for seat comfort evaluation in both static as well dynamic conditions.
+Advanced Structures India offers expertise, know-how and ‘state of the art’ capabilities to provide the solution for reducing WBV and is your engineering companion for seat comfort evaluation in both static as well dynamic conditions.